gits5213/lisufoundation/DEPLOYMENT.md

 1. **Create CNAME file:**
    - Create a file named `CNAME` in the repository root
-   - Add your domain name (e.g., `example.com` or `www.example.com`)
+   - Add your domain name: `lisufoundationbd.org`
    - Commit and push the file

 2. **DNS Configuration:**
-   - Add a CNAME record in your DNS settings pointing to: `your-username.github.io`
+   - Add a CNAME record in your DNS settings pointing to: `gits5213.github.io`
    - Or add A records pointing to GitHub Pages IP addresses:
      - 185.199.108.153
      - 185.199.109.153